minio/minio/docs/metrics/healthcheck/README.md

 This probe is used to identify situations where the server is not ready to accept requests yet.
 In most cases, such conditions recover in some time.

-Internally, Minio readiness probe handler checks for total go-routines.
+Internally, MinIO readiness probe handler checks for total go-routines.
 If the number of go-routines is less than 1000 (threshold), the server returns 200 OK, otherwise 503 Service Unavailable.

 Platforms like Kubernetes *do not* forward traffic to a pod until its readiness probe is successful.